bdeboe/isc-datafest/TUTORIAL.md

     vars:
       StoreId: 'CA_1'

-We will now create a directory "workshop" under `dbt/exercises/models`
+We will now create a directory "workshop" under `dbt/exercises/models`, to make sure our exercise material remains separate from the default examples the `dbt init` command generated.
+Note how this makes it easy to organize your overall transformations using simple folder structures.
+If you accidentally or intentionally put the files straight under the `models` folder, note that the `+schema: workshop` configuration won't be applied and your tables will materialize in the default target schema.

-In the "workshop" directory create a file Walmart.sql with the following contents:
+In the new `workshop` directory create a file `Walmart.sql` with the following contents:

 ```SQL
 WITH Walmart AS (